ropensci/cyphr/README.md

 * Appending does not work: we'd need to unencrypt the file first for that to be OK.
 This is an issue for `write.table`, but not `writeLines`.
 * Non-file arguments are going to suck (though it's possible that something could be done to detect connections)

+## Why are wrappers needed?

+The low level functions in `sodium` and `openssl` work with raw data, for generality.
+Few users encounter raw vectors in their typical use of R, so these require serialisation.
+Most of the encryption involves a little extra random data (the "nonce" in `sodium` and similar additional pieces with `openssl`).
+These need storing with the data, and then separating from the dadta when decryption happens.